K-Wu/Megatron-DeepSpeed/README.md

 To reduce GPU memory usage so deploy a large model to a training system, we support activation checkpointing and recomputation.
 We support two levels of recompute granularity: `selective` and `full`.
 Selective recomputation is the default and recommended in almost all cases.
 It saves the activations that take less space and are expensive to recompute and recomputes activations that take a lot of space but are relatively cheap to recompute (see [our paper](https://arxiv.org/pdf/2205.05198) for details).
 To enable selective activation recompute simply use `--recompute-activations`.

+KWU: `--recompute-activations` is no longer a valid option to reduce confusion.
+Please set `--recompute-granularity` to a non-None value to enable selective activation/MLP recomputation.

 For cases where memory is very tight, `full` checkpointing saves just the inputs to a transformer layer, or a block of transformer layers, and recomputes everything else.
 To turn on full activation recompute use `--recompute-granularity full`.
 When using full activation recomputation, there are two methods: `uniform` and `block`, chosen using the `--recompute-method` argument.

 * Uniform method uniformly divides the Transformer layers into groups of layers and stores the input activations of each group in the memory.
 The baseline group size is 1 and, in this case, the input activation of each Transformer layer is checkpointed.
 When the GPU memory is insufficient, increasing the number of layers per group reduces the memory usage thus enables running a bigger model.
 For example, when using the number of layers per group of 4, the input activation of each group of 4 Transformer layers is checkpointed.